SatyaShodhaka/LLM-Learning/README.md

-# Project Title: Beyond One-Shot Learning: Sustaining Growth in LLMs
+# Beyond One-Shot Learning: Sustaining Growth in LLMs

 This project focuses on enhancing large language models (LLMs) by identifying and integrating new knowledge using innovative strategies like Question-based Retrieval Augmented Generation (RAG) and curriculum learning.